GoogleCloudPlatform/solutions-viai-edge-provisioning-configuration/docs/createviai.md

 Where:

-* `-x` Use physical IP addresses.
+* `-x` Uses physical IP addresses for the configuration.
 * `DEFAULT_PROJECT` Google Cloud Project name.
 * `DEFAULT_REGION` Default Google Cloud region.
 * `GOOGLE_CLOUD_DEFAULT_USER_EMAIL` User’s email.
 This user will be granted gateway RBAC and required roles to access Anthos Cluster.
-Will be ignored if `${GENERATE_ATTACH_CLUSTER_SCRIPT}` is `false`
+Will be ignored if `${GENERATE_ATTACH_CLUSTER_SCRIPT}` is `false`.
-* `K8S_RUNTIME` Kubernetes runtime, must be `anthos`
+* `K8S_RUNTIME` Kubernetes runtime, must be `anthos`.
 * `MEMBERSHIP` Anthos Membership name.
 This is the name that will be registered to Anthos to identify your edge server.
 * `OUTPUT_FOLDER` VIAI Application assets folder path, usually is the output of the [previous step](./createviai.md#creating-viai-assets).

 You can also use the `-h` flag to display all the possible options available.

-This script
+This script:
-* Checks if the specified runtime folder exists, the path to the specific Kubernetes runtime should be `“${VIAI_PROVISIONING_FOLDER}"/edge-server/<RUNTIME>` (runtime is `anthos`)
+* Checks if the specified runtime folder exists.
+The path to the specific Kubernetes runtime should be `“${VIAI_PROVISIONING_FOLDER}"/edge-server/<RUNTIME>` (runtime is `anthos`).
-* Passes input arguments to the `generate-script.sh` script in the runtime folder to generate additional required scripts to set up the edge server, this includes:
+* Passes input arguments to the `generate-script.sh` script in the runtime folder to generate additional required scripts to set up the edge server.
+This includes:
-  * Generate scripts to install required packages, such as NVIDIA GPU Driver, gcloud command-line tool, docker…etc.
+  * Generate scripts to install required packages, such as the NVIDIA GPU driver, gcloud command-line tool, docker, etc.
-  * Update template files with specified environment variables.
+  * Update template files with the specified environment variables.

 After the script runs, the console will show details about the asset creation.
 All assets created are stored in the `$OUTPUT_PATH` folder.